Disentangled Control of Multi-Agent Systems

-Another issue is that the conclusion of Proposition 4 in \cite{santos2019decentralized} does not necessarily hold, not only for coverage control, but also for other multi-agent tasks with even relatively simpler forms of $J_i(x,t)$.
-This is because the convergence condition given by \cite{santos2019decentralized} can be equivalently rewritten as
+Another issue is that the conclusion of Proposition 4 in \cite{santos2019decentralized} does not necessarily hold (and cannot be proved by following similar to \cite{notomista2019constraint}), not only for coverage control, but also for other multi-robot tasks with even relatively simpler forms of $J_i(x,t)$.
+This is because the convergence condition given by Proposition 4 in \cite{santos2019decentralized}, which can be equivalently rewritten as